api3dao/old-api3-docs/docs/beacon/v0.2/reference/beacon-browser.md

 ::: danger TODO:

 - Icons from S3 bucket, will they change?
-- CORs issue
+- Beacon value API operation has CORs issue
-- Value needs network pick list
 - Value needs data translated by `_times` if any

 :::